 Many women will say that they feel scatterbrained during the premenstrual period and when they’re “on.”
 Could this have accounted for the apparent relative lack of structure in class that day?
 Possibly.
 Did everyone feel this same lack of structure?
 Maybe, maybe not.
 Did I cater the class to everyone’s needs that day?
 I try my best in each class, but everyone’s needs are different.

 Switching off from noise and switching on to you means listening to your body, and accepting your limits on any given day.
 This includes injury and physiological changes.
 This is why the same postures, or a sequence is never the same on two given days.
 I ask that you come to my class as you and be patient and compassionate with yourself.
 I also ask this of myself.
 This can be frustrating at times.
 But being slow and patient with yourself you avoid injury.
 In turn, I had to balance being patient with myself given the time of the month, and responding to the needs of my whole class as best as possible.
 I also do my best to remind students they are responsible for themselves.
-Their bodies are not mine, so regardless of what I say if something does not feel right physically then I insist they come out of the follow as follow the steps one by one.
+Their bodies are not mine, so regardless of what I say if something does not feel right physically then I insist they come out of the posture and follow the steps one by one to go back in.
 If there is any sharp shooting pain, especially near a joint then you come out of the posture immediately and ask for an alternative.
 This is why moving slowly is so important.